vickjoeobi/Technical-Writtings/cl4tgmn1r0aak9vnv8us0e0v7.md

-## Get a "FREE" GitHub Co-Pilot account as a student
+## Get a "FREE" GitHub Co-Pilot license as a student

 # What is GitHub Co-Pilot